 Supporting scholars and scholarships

-HSPH prepares bright, dedicated people to tackle health issues affecting millions around the world.
+The Harvard Chan School prepares bright, dedicated people to tackle health issues affecting millions around the world.
 Our graduates drive the discovery and implementation of big and important ideas.
-But we need significantly more funding for student aid to ensure that a lack of financial resources and heavy debt burdens do not prevent the very best students from attending HSPH and pursuing a public health career when they graduate.
+But we need significantly more funding for student aid to ensure that a lack of financial resources and heavy debt burdens do not prevent the very best students from attending the School and pursuing a public health career when they graduate.

 An investment in financial aid supports not only our students but also the countless lives these students will touch in the course of their public health careers.